Bontempi ES 3300 sick sounding sound bank keyboard with absurdly crappy lo-fi rhythms

 notes:

 The user interface of this little tablehooter is quite awkward; it has not even individual volume control buttons but the tempo +/- buttons serve this purpose when pressed while holding the "rhythm sel." button (which normally selects preset rhythms on white keys).
 Preset sounds are selected by holding "sound sel." and typing a 2 digit number with the white keys.
-(Tip: The ciphers are written badly visible below the keys, but the better visible note numbers "1" to "10" in the cyan row above the keys correspond to them also.)
-The PCB has trimmers for tuning and volume preset.
+(Tip: The ciphers are written badly visible below the keys, but the better visible note numbers "1" to "10" in the cyan row above the keys are the same.)
+The coarse volume control is awkward to use; you have to hold "rhythm sel." and change it with tempo +/- buttons.
+Fortunately the PCB has trimmers for tuning and volume preset.
 You can add here a real volume potentiometer or at least turn down the preset volume (very recommended), because the given volume control badly reduces the (anyway low) bit resolution of the sound.
-Near the CPU are 2 resistor arrays (for DAC?).

-Attention: After dismantling this instrument, it can be only successfully re-assembled in a zero- gravity environment ;-) because always either the plastic buttons or the PCB falls out depending on its actual position.
+attention: After dismantling this instrument, it can be only successfully re-assembled in a zero- gravity environment ;-) because always either the plastic buttons or the PCB will fall out depending on its actual position.
 To prevent this, use a strip of adhesive film from outside to hold the buttons in place while closing the case.

 Despite the 50 main voice preset sounds include exciting names like "xilo spring", "analog", "fx piano", "cosmic" 1..3, "fantasy" 1..2, "fantasy piano", "peak" 1..2, "metal guitar" etc., they are all made from each a static digital waveform (Hammond- like timbres, possibly 2 mixed sine waves) combined with one of only few different attack- decay envelopes, thus most presets sound not remotely natural.
 It is not worth the effort to explain them in detail here, because at first hear they all simply resemble either cheap tooting analogue home organ tones or Rhodes piano sounds (with different decay rates), but unlike these they contain harsh digital aliasing noise.
 The preset sounds contain neither vibrato nor tremolo nor any pitch changes (not to say complex stuff like ringing mandolins) and with sustain off all notes stop immediately after releasing a key.
 I guess they employ only about 5 different envelopes {envelope- less toot, toot with slower attack rate, 3 differently fast decay envelopes}.
 Instead of this pseudo- sound- bank Bontempi better should have added 4 synth buttons (envelope +/- and timbre +/- like the "voice variator" on Yamaha PSS-80) to combine every waveform with every envelope in an easy and logical usable way.
 By the too high preset volume (gladly advertised as "high power speaker") the blatant sound flaws get even more obvious, because the thing always comes up at maximum volume after power- on, which makes the tiny speaker distort unless the digital volume control is set so low that the this way reduced bit resolution ruins the sound quality instead.
 Likely this was intended to yell together all shopping center customers to make them quickly turn their head and look for the sudden noise source, but I severely doubt that when found this made them in any way interested in buying one of these tablehooters - not to forget that it certainly made the shop staff as quickly decide to remove all batteries and power supply from such a roaring beast in the display shelf to make it stay quiet for the rest of the season until it collects dust.